mashuoyi111/my_weather_report/README.md

 # Project Proposal
-### Summary: An Android App that gives users advice depends on weather
+### Summary: An Android App that gives users advice depends on weather!